mlab-lattice/lattice/docs/development/building.md

 ## Dependencies

 Only [Bazel](https://bazel.build) is required to build lattice binaries.
+On macOS, it's recommended to use the official binary installer: https://docs.bazel.build/versions/master/install-os-x.html#installing-using-binary-installer

+Bazel is available via homebrew, but the homebrew install utilizes /private/var/tmp as the root of bazel's cache, and in practice that ends up disappearing requiring all dependencies and targets to be rebuilt.
+Installing using the binary installer with `--user` will install bazel into `~/bin/bazel` and set its cache root to `~/.cache`.

 For building lattice docker images, please see the docker image [documentation](docker-images.md).

 ## Make